 The Broadcaster does not accept duplicate messages from the same publisher.

-Since the BlockHashProvers are unidirectional, each chain needs to have two:
+Since the StateProvers are unidirectional, each chain needs to have two:

-When updating a BlockHashProverPointer to point to a new BlockHashProver implementation:
+When updating a StateProverPointer to point to a new StateProver implementation:

-BlockHashProverPointers MUST store the code hash of the BlockHashProver implementation in slot BLOCK_HASH_PROVER_POINTER_SLOT.
+StateProverPointers MUST store the code hash of the StateProver implementation in slot STATE_PROVER_POINTER_SLOT.

 A route is a relative path from a Receiver on a local chain to a remote chain.
-It is constructed of many single degree links dictated by BlockHashProverPointers.
-Receivers use the BlockHashProvers that the Pointers reference to verify a series of proofs to obtain the remote chain's block hash.
-A route defined by the list of Pointer addresses on their home chains.
+It is constructed of many single degree links dictated by StateProverPointers.
+Receivers use the StateProvers that the Pointers reference to verify a series of proofs to obtain the remote chain's state commitment.
+A route works with any state commitment scheme (block hashes, state roots, etc.) and is defined by the list of Pointer addresses on their home chains.

 A valid route MUST obey the following: